zextras/tech-doc/source/carbonio/install/scenarios/ansible.rst

 If you plan to install multiple instances of |carbonio| on different environments, we suggest that you create a dedicated directory to store the various inventories required for the different setups.
-We will call this directory :file:`/opt/carbonio-installations/`.
-During the installation procedure, we assume that the inventory file is saved in this directory.